 Interest rates are rising… but not at a bank near you

 Unless you’ve been living under a stone for the last year, you’ll have spotted that inflation is at multi-decade highs, and central banks have raised interest rates to try to tame it.
-The European Central Bank’s deposit interest rate right now is 3.0%.
+The European Central Bank’s deposit interest rate right now is 4.0%.
 If you have a variable or tracker mortgage, you’ll have noticed the increased cost.

-What’s more, the collapse of SV Bank in early March has made bank depositors aware once more that when you place money on deposit in the bank, you’re lending it to a business.
+What’s more, the collapse of SV Bank in March last year has made bank depositors aware once more that when you place money on deposit in the bank, you’re lending it to a business.
 And once the amount you have on deposit exceeds government-backed deposit guarantees, that loan involves some risk.

 Beat the bank